Riso-stratifications and a tree invariant: introduction

 \subsection{Poincaré series}

 With the definition of riso-stratification at hand, our result about local motivic Poincaré series mentioned at the beginning of the introduction (and stated precisely in Theorem~\ref{thm:poincare}) becomes quite natural.
 Suppose that $X = \bX(\CC) \subseteq \CC^n$ is an algebraic subset and that $a \in X$ lies in the $d$-th skeleton $S_d$ of the riso-stratification.
 As before, denote by $U_a = a + \maxid(K)^n$ the infinitesimal neighbourhood of $a$, where $K = \CCt[t^{\QQ}]$.
 One can verify that the riso-triviality space $\rtsp_{U_a}(X)$ contains the tangent space $T_aS_d$, i.e., $X$ is ``almost $T_aS_d$-translation invariant'' on $U_a$.
-Recall that the $T^r$-coefficient of the local motivic Poincaré series $P_{X,a}(T)$ of $X$ at $a$ is essentially the motivic measure $\mu(X_r)$ of a certain subset $X_r$ of $U'_{a} := a + (t\CC[[t]])^n$.
-Note that $U'_{a}$ is, like $U_a$, an infinitesimal neighbourhood of $a$, but over the field $K' := \CCt$; more precisely, $U'_a = U_a \cap (K')^n$.
-To obtain the result about $P_{X,a}(T)$, we show that (a) restricting from $K$ to $K'$ preserves the riso-triviality space (Proposition~\ref{prop:fields}), that (b) almost translation invariance of $X$ implies almost translation invariance of the sets $X_r$, and that (c) risometries preserve motivic measure (Proposition~\ref{prop:presMeas}).
-Putting those ingredients together, one obtains that $\mu(X_r) =\mu(X'_r)$ for some $T_aS_d$-translation invariant set $X'_r \subseteq U'_a$ which agrees with $X_r$ on a fiber $F \subseteq U_a$ transversal to $T_aS_d$.
-This yields the desired formula for $P_{X,a}(T)$ in terms of the restriction of $X$ to an affine space containing $F$.
+Recall that the $T^r$-coefficient of the local motivic Poincaré series $P_{X,a}(T)$ of $X$ at $a$ is essentially the motivic measure $\mu(X_r)$ of a certain subset $X_r$ of $U'_{a} := a + (t\CC[[t]])^n \subseteq \CCt^n$.
+Note that $U'_{a}$ is, like $U_a$, an infinitesimal neighbourhood of $a$, but over the field $\CCt$; more precisely, $U'_a = U_a \cap \CCt^n$.
+The key steps to obtain that $P_{X,a}(T)$ is determined by $P_{X \cap V,a}(T)$ (for some affine space $V$ through $a$ transversal to $T_aS_d$) are to show that (a) restricting from $K$ to $\CCt$ preserves the riso-triviality space (Proposition~\ref{prop:fields}), that (b) almost translation invariance of $X$ implies almost translation invariance of the above sets $X_r$, and that (c) risometries preserve motivic measure (Proposition~\ref{prop:presMeas}).